juliendelile/MECAGEN/README.md

 * (Required only if no Cuda is installed) [Thrust](http://thrust.github.io/)

 Thrust is included with Cuda.
-Yet if you install MECAGEN without Cuda, the Thrust header library must be installed manually.
+Yet if you install MecaGen without Cuda, the Thrust header library must be installed manually.
 Thrust is a C++ template library so the files just need to be copied on your system.

 ##### Compilation

 First, edit the user paths file [(user_paths_MUST_BE_EDITED_FIRST)](user_paths_MUST_BE_EDITED_FIRST) by specifying your installation paths for QT, and Cuda or Thrust.
-If Cuda is installed on your system, we recommend that you compile MECAGEN with the VBO/Cuda version of the cells rendering by using the first option in the file.
+If Cuda is installed on your system, we recommend that you compile MecaGen with the VBO/Cuda version of the cells rendering by using the first option in the file.

-Then, decide which custom version of MECAGEN you want to use.
-Indeed, one of the specificities of the MECAGEN platform is the possibility to integrate external customization code to simulate specific structures and behaviors such as for example extra-embryonic tissue.
-Currently, two custom versions are available: the "default" custom version performs regular MECAGEN simulation without specific structure or behavior, and the "zebrafish" custom version adds rules for the yolk cell and the enveloping layer.
+Then, decide which custom version of MecaGen you want to use.
+Indeed, one of the specificities of the MecaGen platform is the possibility to integrate external customization code to simulate specific structures and behaviors such as for example extra-embryonic tissue.
+Currently, two custom versions are available: the "default" custom version performs regular MecaGen simulation without specific structure or behavior, and the "zebrafish" custom version adds rules for the yolk cell and the enveloping layer.

 It is not currently possible to compile both custom version at the same time so you have to choose whether you want to compile the default version with the [parent makefile](Makefile)